pingcap/docs-cn/faq/tidb-faq.md

 After you configure the two data sources of Atomikos, set the JDBC drives to XA.
 When Atomikos operates TM and RM (DB), Atomikos sends the command including XA to the JDBC layer.
 Taking MySQL for an example, when XA is enabled in the JDBC layer, JDBC will send a series of XA logic operations to InnoDB, including using DML to change the `redo` log.
 This is the operation of the two-phase commit.
 The current TiDB version does not support the upper application layer JTA/XA and does not parse XA operations sent by Atomikos.

 As a standalone database, MySQL can only implement across-database transactions using XA; while TiDB supports distributed transactions using Google Percolator transaction model and its performance stability is higher than XA, so TiDB does not support XA and there is no need for TiDB to support XA.

+### How could TiDB support high concurrent `INSERT` or `UPDATE` operations to the columnar storage engine (TiFlash) without hurting performance?

+- [TiFlash](/tiflash/tiflash-overview.md) introduces a special structure named DeltaTree to process the modification of the columnar engine.
+- TiFlash acts as the learner role in a Raft group, so it does not vote for the log commit or writes.
+This means that DML operations do not have to wait for the acknowledgment of TiFlash, which is why TiFlash does not slow down the OLTP performance.
+In addition, TiFlash and TiKV work in separate instances, so they do not affect each other.

+### Is TiFlash eventually consistent?

+Yes.
+TiFlash maintains strong data consistency by default.

 ## TiDB techniques